 When you’re deciding what source of water you’d like in your home or business, bottled water and filtered water are generally the two main options if you want a step-up from tap water.

-According to a survey by the National Science Foundation, more than half of U.S. consumers (55%) are concerned about contaminants in their drinking water.
+According to a survey by the National Science Foundation, more than three-quarters of U.S. consumers (82%) are concerned about contaminants in their drinking water.
 The United States has some of the world’s safest drinking water, and the EPA has strict drinking water regulations for more than 90 contaminants, including chlorine, arsenic, lead, bacteria such as cryptosporidium and giardia, and many more.
 Still, millions of cases of waterborne gastrointestinal illnesses occur in the U.S. each year because of contaminated drinking water.

 Fortunately, bottled water and filtered water can help reduce the number of contaminants in drinking water.
 But which is the better option, bottled water or filtered water?
 This article covers some of the benefits of each so you can make the choice that’s right for your home or business.